Top 10 Lyme disease blogs for 2019!

 The top blogs for 2019 on Lyme disease and other tick-borne illnesses covered a range of topics.
 The impact of Lyme disease on cardiac functioning, neurologic changes, and autonomic dysfunction, along with case reports highlighting the unusual presentations of Lyme disease were of most interest to readers.

-Following is a list of the top blogs on Lyme disease and other tick-borne illnesses for 2019!
-(Please click on the headline to read the complete blog.)
+Following is a list of the top blogs on Lyme disease and other tick-borne illnesses for 2019 according to our readers.
+(Please click on the headline to read the complete Lyme disease blogs.)

 There have been multiple reports documenting cardiac manifestations of Lyme disease, including Lyme carditis, Lyme endocarditis, and atrioventricular block.
 But valve problems caused by Borrelia burgdorferi, the causative agent of Lyme disease, are rare.